khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

 > It's like installing a driver on your computer in order to use a hardware.
 > But actually we'll install the JDK, the Java Development Kit, which contains JRE, because Oracle, the former owner of Java, no longer offers a separate JRE installer.

-Both Fabric and Forge requires the Java to be installed on your PC previously.
+Both Fabric and NeoForge requires the Java to be installed on your PC previously.
 Minecraft 1.20.5 requires Java 21 to run, but you can also run previous game version with Java 21.
+Do not install Java 22 yet.
+In some Java applications, keyboard input may not work properly (for example, test is typed as tst).
 [Here is the download page for Java 21](https://www.oracle.com/java/technologies/downloads/#jdk21-windows).
 Also, if you think the download page is complicated, [here is the direct link to download the JDK21 installer for the x64 architecture PC](https://download.oracle.com/java/21/latest/jdk-21_windows-x64_bin.msi).
 Just run the installer and keep clicking Next, there's nothing to say.
 Restart your computer after the installation is completed.
+Otherwise, installing the mod framework will not work properly with screen readers such as nvda.

 ### Install the Fabric

 [Here is the download page for the Fabric loader](https://fabricmc.net/use/installer/).
-Fabric provides an executable installer for Windows, click the `Download for Windows` button to download it.
+Click the Download universal jar button to start downloading.
+You can also click the Download for Windows button to download the installer for Windows, but it may not work properly with some screen readers.
-The executable file is named as `fabric-installer-<installer-version-number>.exe`, for example, `fabric-installer-0.11.2.exe`.
+The executable jar file is named as `fabric-installer-<installer-version-number>.jar`, for example, `fabric-installer-1.0.1.jar`.
-We have received reports that some screen readers such as NVDA cannot read the installer's interface if your current input method is not English.
-Try to switch to English input method first, if the problem still persists, please download the jar form of the installer by click the `Download universal jar` button, just below the `Download for Windows` button.

 > In addition to the official launcher, there are a number of ways to install Fabric on other launchers available at the bottom of this download page.
 > macOS and Linux users need to first install Java separately then download and run the `universal jar`, which is more troublesome than Windows.

+Before running the installer, download and run the patch file from [here](https://johann.loefflmann.net/en/software/jarfix/index.html) so that you can run the jar file directly in Windows File Explorer.
+If you downloaded the installer for Windows, skip this step.
 Start the installer, a window pops up for you to choose the installation configurations:

+The fabric installer supports multiple languages.
+Unlike NeoForge, the language is automatically set to the configured Windows language.
 1. The `Client` tab is selected by default, yeah we want to install the client, don't change it.
 2. The first combo box is for selecting the game version you want to install, please refer to the current game version that supported by this mod on [releases page](https://github.com/khanshoaib3/minecraft-access/releases) (under `Mod Version Compatibility` section), and change the combo box to select that game version.
 3. Next is a checkbox for showing game snapshot versions, just ignore it, it's for mod developers.
 4. The second combo box is for selecting the Fabric loader version, the latest version is selected by default and no need to change.
-5. Then there is an input field for specifying the installation location, normally the installer will automatically recognize the official loader's folder, for example `C:\Users\username\AppData\Roaming\.minecraft`, that's where we want it to install so no need to change again.
+5. Then there is an input field for specifying the installation location, normally the installer will automatically recognize the official loader's folder, do   for example `C:\Users\username\AppData\Roaming\.minecraft`, that's where we want it to install so no need to change again.
    Copy this path to somewhere like the Notepad for further usage when installing mod files.
 6. And then a checkbox for `Create profile`, checked by default, we want it to create a profile in the official launcher, no need to change.
 7. Finally, click `Install` button to start the installation.
    It will download some files from the Internet, if the network is fast, the installation takes less than a minute.
    A pop-up will show up to remind you that the installation is successful.

-### Install the Forge
+### Install the NeoForge

-Forge requires you to select the right version of the game at the time of download the installer.
+NeoForge requires you to select the right version of the game at the time of download the installer.
-Reports have been received that higher versions of Forge that are compatible with the game version may not be compatible with this mod (this mod is always built on one specific Forge version), so it is recommended to download the tested version of Forge with link in the [releases page](https://github.com/khanshoaib3/minecraft-access/releases) (under `Mod Version Compatibility` section).
+Reports have been received that higher versions of NeoForge that are compatible with the game version may not be compatible with this mod (this mod is always built on one specific Forge version), so it is recommended to download the tested version of Forge with link in the [releases page](https://github.com/khanshoaib3/minecraft-access/releases) (under `Mod Version Compatibility` section).
-If you still want to download the latest version of Forge for some reason, [here is the download page for that version of Forge](https://files.minecraftforge.net/net/minecraftforge/forge/).
+If you still want to download the latest version of NeoForge for some reason, [here is the download page for that version of NeoForge](https://neoforged.net/).
 Select the `Installer` button under the `Download Recommended` sector.
-Then the website will redirect you to a Minecraft server provider's advertising page, in which you'll find a `SKIP` button, click it to trigger the real downloading process.
-An executable jar file will be downloaded, named as `forge-<game-version>-<forge-version>-installer.jar`, for example `forge-1.20.1-47.1.0-installer.jar`.
+An executable jar file will be downloaded, named as `neoforge-<neoforge-version>-installer.jar`, for example `neoforge-21.1.4-installer.jar`.

-We have received reports that some screen readers such as NVDA cannot read the installer's interface if your current input method is not English.
-Try to switch to English input method first then start the Forge installer.
+Before running the installer, download and run the patch file from [here](https://johann.loefflmann.net/en/software/jarfix/index.html) so that you can run the jar file directly in Windows File Explorer.
+If you downloaded the installer for Windows, skip this step.
-Now you can run the forge jar file like normal executable file, a window pops up for you to choose the installation configurations:
+Now you can run the NeoForge jar file like normal executable file, a window pops up for you to choose the installation configurations:
+The NeoForge installer supports multiple languages, so if you want to change the language, you can do so by pressing Shift Tab on the radio button.
 1. First is a radio box for selecting install client or server, `Install client` is selected by default, yeah we want to install the client, no need to change it.
 2. Then there is an input field for specifying the installation location, normally the installer will automatically recognize the official loader's folder, for example `C:\Users\username\AppData\Roaming\.minecraft`, that's where we want it to install so no need to change again.